jamesdordoy/Laravel-Vue-Datatable_Laravel-Package/README.md

 # Laravel Vue Datatable
-A Vue.js datatable component for Laravel paginators that works with Bootstrap.
+A Vue.js datatable component for Laravel that works with Bootstrap.

 ## Requirements